In order to spot a genuine bargain, here I list five tips for you to follow. Check them out!

 4. Know your rights

-"Online you've got the right to change your mind and take it back, but that's not necessarily the case in-store," Mr Caffell said.
+Experts also cautioned that some Black Friday bargains might be non-refundable."Online you've got the right to change your mind and take it back, but that's not necessarily the case in-store," Mr Caffell said.

 Research by Which? indicates only 29% of shoppers know that they have more protection when returning goods bought online than in-store.